 I remember binders.
 They used to sit in my bookshelf and collect dust during my time as a Controller/CFO before I started my consulting business.
 What a waste of space and money!

 Don’t even get me started on his views on cloud accounting.
 Let’s simply say, he did not believe in cloud accounting (and his reasons amused me).

 There are now online tools now that give you quick access to the information you need, in real time.
 I rarely print out reports myself.
-QBO gives me the ability to customize reports I need to run my own business and do things my way.
+QBO gives me the ability to customize the reports I need to run my own business and do things my way.
 I view them on screen and get the answers I need from my PC or iPad.
-Printing to paper is a last resort.
+Printing to paper is the last resort.

 QBO is the future of accounting for small businesses and I plan to ramp up my involvement in 2016 with not just QBO but all that QBO entails.
 The app ecosystem for the product is huge and grows every day.
 This allows ProAdvisors like me to custom tailor the software to so many small businesses at a low monthly cost.

 Since I got back from California, I’ve been spending my time reading books that were recommended to me in San Jose, studying the many apps available in the QBO ecosystem and got myself certified as a QBO Advanced ProAdvisor.
 I’m also all about value/fixed billing too.
 A monthly bill with “all in” services is the way to go.
 Hourly billing is going the way of the dodo in many businesses (not just accounting).